GET UP TO 60% OFF IN OUR WINTER SALE!

 Without using any adhesive, line up two rows of tiles along the guide lines, making an L or backwards L in the middle of your room.
 Remember to leave a little bit of space for grout lines.
 If there is a gap at the edges, you can shift your guide lines slightly, or even make changes to your grout lines, but keep them straight and at right angles.

 The idea here is to work out your spacing and placement so you can work with full or half tiles to reduce awkward cutting.
-When you find a guide line you are happy with that will maximize your use of full tiles, mark the new lines in chalk.
+When you find a guide line you are happy with that will maximise your use of full tiles, mark the new lines in chalk.
 You should now have a blueprint to being tiling.

 Tip 4.
 Wall Tiles